flaneuseh/logic_puzzles/README.md

 * applied: whether the hint changed the state
 * is_valid: whether there was a contradiction in the state
 * complete: true if the hint cannot change state anymore

+### Evolution.py

+#### apply_hints(puzzle, hints)
+This is the main solver for logic puzzles.
+This functions takes in a puzzle and and list of hints, and attempts to solve the puzzle using the hints.
+It will create a copy of the puzzle and update it with any logic contained in the hints.
+If this puzzle copy has empty space that means the puzzle was unsolvable.
+Note the returned puzzle may still not be valid.

+#### Hint Set
+This class the indivuals for evolution.
+There are three important attributes in hint set:
+* hints: a list of hints (given at intialization)
+* puzzle: an empty puzzle state (given at initalization)
+* completed_puzzle: a puzzle state which was attempted to be solved with hints

+There are also several important methods in hint set.

+##### mutate(add_rate)
+Returns a new hint set that is mutated once.
+There are two types of mutation that can occur

+* addition: a new random hint is added
+* deletion: a random hint is removed

+The probability of the mutation being addition is specified with the add_rate parameter.
+However, if there are over 20 hints only deletion will be chosen.

+###### cross_over(other)
+Crossover combines the hint lists of two puzzle and randomly shuffles them between two children.
+Each child gets an equal number of hints (except if there is an odd number).

+##### is_valid()
+Returns true if this hint set represents a solvable puzzle.

+##### feasiblity()
+This is the fitness function for infeasible (unsolvable) puzzles.
+It will return a number between 0 and 1, where 1 represents a solvable puzzle.
+There are three components to this fitness function:

+* completion: percentage of filled-in cells
+* validity: percentages of rows with exactly one "O"
+* violaitons: number of transitive violations (lower numbers are rewarded)

+##### optimize_fun()
+This is the fitness function for feasible (solvable) puzzles.
+This deines the optimization criteria for the puzzle.
+Several fitness functions are present, and can be uncommented out to change.

+#### evolve(puzzle, generations, pop_size, x_rate, mut_rate, add_rate, elits)
+This is the function for the FI-2Pop genetic algorithm that generated new puzzles.

+Parameters:
+* puzzle: a blank puzzle to generate hints for
+* generations: number of generations to run for
+* pop_size: the size of population (this will be the sum of the feasible and infeasible populations)
+* x_rate: rate of cross over
+* mut_rate: ratio of children to mutate
+* add_rate: ratio of mutations that should be addition
+* elits: number of elites to keep in each population

+Returns:
+* feasible: the feasible population at the last generation
+* infeasible: the infeasible popuation at the last generation
+* history: a history object that tracks fitness over time

+Note: the feasible and infeasible populations are returned as list of tuples where the first item in the tuple is the fitness and the second item is the HintSet

+## Other Files

+### SinglePopulationEvolution
+A single population GA that selects based on the infeasible fitness criteria.
+You can run new experiments for a single population GA by modifying and running the SinglePopExperiements.py, and running the SinglePopAnalysis.py file on the resulting folder.
+Data collected from these experiments is in the FitnessExperiements folder.

+### FeasbilityTests.py
+This file contains a single popualtion GA that finds the first N feasible induvals.
+Those indivuals are mutated several times.
+This was done to test how likely feasible indivuals are to become infesible.
+Results from that are anaylsised with VisualizeMutations.py file and data is stored in the MutationData folder.

+### DataVisualization.py
+This file is used to create graphs and preform data anaylsis on experiments from the FI-2Pop genetic algorithm.

 ### Version control for jupyter notebooks
 Version Control: (from https://github.com/mwouts/jupytext)